parenthetical-e/timecourse/README.markdown

 6. halfmax - time to half the maximum (larger values imply steeper slopes)

-For example, if you wanted to score using the peak height, this would work:

-	score_obj <- score.timecourse.peak(data_obj, score_obj)

-If you have other scores in mind, ones not listed above, do share them....
+Note: If you have other scores in mind, ones not listed above, do share them.
+This code is designed to allow new scores to be added easily.

+Once you have scores, they need to be ranked.
+This is accomplished with

+	rank_object <- rank.score(scores, rank_means=TRUE)

+And these ranks are then applied to the timecourse data

+	data_ranked <- rank.timecourse(data_obj, rank_object, rank_means=TRUE)

+In both cases above, rank_means is set to TRUE, as such the scores for any conditions (for each ROI) are averaged prior to ranking.

-If there are too many ROIs, so you want to drop some rows from data\_obj and score\_obj after scoring, run
+If there are too many ROIs, so you want to drop some based on rank do the below.
+The criterion is between 0-1 (inclusive) and represents the top fraction of scores to keep, e.g. 0.1 would keep the top 10%.

 	criterion <- 0.1
+	keepers <- filter.rank(data_ranked, criterion)

+	# Or as any rank-containing object will work
-	keepers <- keep.timecourse(data_obj, score_obj, criterion)
+	keepers <- filter.rank(ranked, criterion)

-Where criterion is between 0-1 (inclusive) and represents the top fraction of scores to keep, e.g. 0.1 would keep the top 10%.
-However as R only allows one return variable, e.g. 'keepers', so we return a list.
-We need to split it up.
-This is awkward, sorry.

-	kept_data_obj <- keepers[[1]]
-	kept_score_obj <- keepers[[2]]
+Or you can filter the scores.
+However unlike the rank filter you must specify the real valued threshold you want to use.

+	# Assuming were working with peak scores, 0.5 (% signal change)
+	# might be a reasonable choice
+	top_scores <- filter.scores(score_obj, threshold)

 So to then plot our (optionally) filtered data, we: